Deutsche Bank CEO says profits nearing grim scenario

 Deutsche Bank on Tuesday said it hopes to complete the cuts by year-end and will give an update on future profitability when it elaborates the findings of a strategic review undertaken by the new leadership team which took over in June.

-A slowdown in stocks and bonds trading and lower fee income from advising companies in takeover situations have forced global investment banks including Credit Suisse CSGN.VX, Goldman Sachs (GS.N) and UBS UBSN.VX to slash staff.
+A slowdown in stocks and bonds trading and lower fee income from advising companies in takeover situations have forced global investment banks including Credit Suisse, Goldman Sachs and UBS to slash staff.